NCAR/xdev-bot/README.md

 - When you see “Your app was successfully deployed”, click on the “View” button.

-- You should see “Hello world.”.
-Copy the website URL.

 **NOTE:** Install Heroku toolbelt to see your logs.
 Once you have Heroku toolbelt installed, you can read the logs by: